robertwenner/comics/doc/social.md

     },
     "bluesky": {
         "English": ["@you"],
-        "Deutsch": ["@other@instance"]
+        "Deutsch": []
     }
 }
 ```

-Make sure to include the pound sign for hash tags and the at sign for mentions.
+Make sure to include the at sign for mentions.
+If this is missing, the tags are
-If this is missing, the tags are considered hash tags.
+considered hash tags.

 ## `Comic::Social::Email`